BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 BYU Stats and Trends

-- BYU is 3-2 against the spread and 5-0 overall in games when it records more than 32.2 points.
+- In BYU's 11 games this year, it has five wins against the spread.

+- The Cougars rack up 33.4 points per game, comparable to the 32.2 per outing the Trojans allow.

-- The Cougars rack up 455.8 yards per game, 38 more yards than the 417.8 the Trojans allow per outing.
+- The Cougars average 455.8 yards per game, 38 more yards than the 417.8 the Trojans allow per contest.

-- BYU is 3-2 against the spread and 5-0 overall when the team churns out more than 417.8 yards.
+- In games that BYU totals over 417.8 yards, the team is 3-2 against the spread and 5-0 overall.

 - This year, the Cougars have nine turnovers, eight fewer than the Trojans have takeaways (17).